Skip to content

 Grade: A-plus

-We also wanted to point out the fact that this nursing home excelled in our short-term care rating.
-We awarded them an elite grade of A+ in this area.
-Short-term care grades are often used to judge a facility's rehabilitation services.
-In order to offer highly scored rehabilitation services, facilities generally must provide higher levels of highly skilled nursing.
-Skilled nursing includes registered nurses, physical therapists, respiratory therapists and other licensed professionals.
+This top notch facility also excelled in the area of short-term care, where we gave it a grade of A+.
+Very few nursing homes fared better in this category.
+Short-term care grades are generally employed to grade a facility's rehabilitation services.
+To have quality rehabilitation services, nursing homes generally must feature better levels of highly skilled nursing.
+Skilled nursing includes registered nurses, physical therapists, occupational therapists and other highly skilled individuals.
 We were pleased to find that this nursing home employs both registered nurses and physical therapists.
 The same can't be said for all nursing homes.
-The final statistic we assessed in this area is the percentage of residents who eventually returned home from the nursing home.
-We found that 6.6 percent of this nursing home's patients returned home as opposed to remaining at the facility on a permanent basis.
+Finally, we assessed the percentage of patients who were able to return to the community from this facility.
+We found that 6.6 percent of this nursing home's patients returned home.

 Nurse Quality